ALBA guidelines for designing inclusive forms for gender and sexual diversity

 General recommendations

-Consider what is relevant to your form.
+Consider what is relevant to your survey.

-Always give the options to self-describe and to not answer
+Always give the options to self-describe and to not answer.

-Allow for multiple options to be selected
+Allow for multiple options to be selected.

 Specific recommendations